Everything You'll Ever Need to Know About Penis Transplants

 Modern medical science has made us all a little careless about our limbs.
 Lost a hand chopping a carrot?
 Who cares!
 The doctor can get you a replacement.
 Lost a leg trying to impress people by standing in a fire?
 So what!
-Pop over to your local walk-in, and someone will hand you a brand new one for free!
+Pop over to your local walk-in and they’ll hand you a brand new one, for free!

 Videos by VICE